NVE/nve-git-intro/README.md

 Create a user account on [GitHub](http://www.github.com).

+Gather some code which is suitable for sharing.
+It can be a small script to a large model.

 ## Agenda of the workshop

 ### Examples of why should we use Git / Github, intervened by exercises

+We start by showing some toy examples and play around with them.

 - Time machine (making backups with useful descriptions)
 - Branches (making copies of code and after edits unifying the copies into the original version)